-The Institute of Corporate Secretaries of Pakistan Notes to the Financial Statements For the year ended June 30, 2022
+The Institute of Corporate Secretaries of Pakistan Notes to the Financial Statements For the year ended June 30, 2023

-1 STATUS AND ACTIVITIES
+STATUS AND ACTIVITIES

-The Institute of Corporate Secretaries of Pakistan ("the Institute") is a company limited by Guarantee, incorporated in 1973 in Karachi under the Companies Act, 1913 (now Companies Act, 2017).
+The Institute of Corporate Secretaries of Pakistan ("the Institute") is a company limited by Guarantee, incorporated in November 22, 1973 in Pakistan under the repealed Companies Act, 1913 (now Companies Act, 2017).

 The principal activity of the Institute is the promotion and education of company secretaries and administrators in the country.

 The registered office of the Institute is located at 683-C, Allama Iqbal Road, Block 2, PECHS, Karachi-75400.

-2 BASIS OF PREPARATION
+BASIS OF PREPARATION

-2.1 Statement of compliance
+.
+Statement of compliance

 These financial statements have been prepared in accordance with the approved accounting standards as applicable in Pakistan.
 Approved accounting standards comprise of such International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board as notified under the Companies Act 2017 (the Act) by SECP and the requirements of the Fifth schedule of the Companies Act 2017.
-Whenever, the requirements of the Act or directives issued by SECP differs with the requirement of IFRS, the requirements of the Act or the directives will prevail.
+Whenever, the requirements of the Act or directives issued by SECP differs with the requirement of IFRS , the requirements of the Act or the directives will prevail.